 ELLIOTT FAMILY HISTORY & RECORDS – 1779 TO PRESENT:

-Elliott individuals throughout the world, Ireland in particular, has helped to gather some generic information as to our Elliott name.
-The Genealogist at the Elliot Clan Society, USA, has just provided me with another link to the Elliott’s,
+individuals throughout the world, Ireland in particular, has helped to gather some generic information as to our Elliott name.

+A Genealogist at the Elliot Clan Society, USA, has just provided me with another link to the Elliott’s, with

 prevalent in and around the neighboring four county areas of Leitrim, Donegal, Cavan and Fermanagh in Ireland sometime during

 of Elliott’s with two “t’s” appear to be from the six Counties of current Northern Ireland.

 Many Elliott’s, as well as others, were forced by the English Crown to leave Scotland about 1603, and many went